kizuna-org/asr/docs/dev/2025-06-20_cloudflare_api_token_variable.md

 ## Usage

-To use this configuration, create a `terraform.tfvars` file with your Cloudflare API token:
+To use this configuration, create a `terraform.tfvars` file with your Cloudflare credentials:

 ```
 cloudflare_api_token = "your-cloudflare-api-token"
+cloudflare_account_id = "your-cloudflare-account-id"
 ```

-This token will be used to authenticate with the Cloudflare API when creating and managing R2 resources.
+The API token will be used to authenticate with the Cloudflare API, and the account ID will be used to identify your Cloudflare account when creating and managing R2 resources.